awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Supported HTTP versions<a name="DownloadDistValuesSupportedHTTPVersions"></a>

 Choose the HTTP versions that you want your distribution to support when viewers communicate with CloudFront\.

-For viewers and CloudFront to use HTTP/2, viewers must support TLS 1\.2 or later, and must support Server Name Identification \(SNI\)\.
+For viewers and CloudFront to use HTTP/2, viewers must support TLSv1\.2 or later, and Server Name Indication \(SNI\)\.

-In general, configuring CloudFront to communicate with viewers using HTTP/2 reduces latency\.
-You can improve performance by optimizing for HTTP/2\.
-For more information, do an internet search for "http/2 optimization\."
+For viewers and CloudFront to use HTTP/3, viewers must support TLSv1\.3 and Server Name Indication \(SNI\)\.
+CloudFront supports HTTP/3 connection migration to allow the viewer to switch networks without losing connection\.
+For more information about connection migration, see [Connection Migration](https://www.rfc-editor.org/rfc/rfc9000.html#name-connection-migration) at RFC 9000\.

+**Note**
+For more information about supported TLSv1\.3 ciphers, see [Supported protocols and ciphers between viewers and CloudFront](secure-connections-supported-viewer-protocols-ciphers.md)\.

 ### Default root object<a name="DownloadDistValuesDefaultRootObject"></a>

 Optional\.
-The object that you want CloudFront to request from your origin \(for example, `index.html`\) when a viewer requests the root URL of your distribution \(`http://www.example.com/`\) instead of an object in your distribution \(`http://www.example.com/product-description.html`\)\.
+The object that you want CloudFront to request from your origin \(for example, `index.html`\) when a viewer requests the root URL of your distribution \(`https://www.example.com/`\) instead of an object in your distribution \(`https://www.example.com/product-description.html`\)\.
 Specifying a default root object avoids exposing the contents of your distribution\.

 The maximum length of the name is 255 characters\.
 The name can contain any of the following characters:
 + A\-Z, a\-z